LorenzoResurreccion/Disease-Predictor/README.md

 3. Seperate Flask Back-end for main app functioning like retrieving/saving data, calling prediction API
 4. React.js for front-end interactions

+![Example Architecture ] (/Images/example_architecture.png)
+This is an example of what the architecture could look like.
+As I continue to develop the project it will likely change.

 ## Data
 The data sets were obtained from kaggle:
 - [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data)